At Community Church Hornsby we have a few fundamental principles:

 - We don’t store personal information, electronic or otherwise, unless required for the ongoing operation of the church.

-It is Community Church Hornsby’s policy to respect your privacy regarding any information
+It is Community Church Hornsby’s policy to respect your privacy regarding any information we may collect.

 “personal information” means information relating to an individual, including an opinion, which may be provided to Community Church Hornsby as part of membership and/or Pastoral Care either in material form or not, and whether true or not.
 Such information may personally identify an individual or make the person’s identity reasonably apparent.